dot-gabriel-ferrer/calibration_pipeline/README.md

   `rad_vs_outliers.png` for basic sensor behaviour assessment.
 The linear fit on this plot now gracefully falls back to a constant line if a polynomial fit cannot be computed.
+- **`dose_analysis.py`** – groups calibration frames by radiation dose and now fits a dose-response for dark current at each exposure time.

 ## Installation